Factor H: Structure

+Function

+The principal role of Factor H is to regulate the alternative pathway of the complement system, a key component of innate immunity.
+It ensures that complement activation is directed against pathogens or abnormal surfaces, while preventing damage to host tissues.
+This is accomplished through two main mechanisms: serving as a cofactor for Factor I-mediated cleavage of C3b, and accelerating the decay of the alternative pathway C3-convertase, C3bBb.

+Factor H selectively exerts its regulatory activity on self cells and surfaces, but not on the surfaces of bacteria or viruses.
+However, some pathogens, such as Neisseria meningitidis (the meningococcus), have evolved mechanisms to bind human FH, thereby evading complement-mediated destruction.
+This interaction enables the bacteria to survive and proliferate in the bloodstream, contributing to invasive disease.

+The ability of Factor H to protect self surfaces is believed to depend on its capacity to adopt different conformational states, each associated with varying levels of cofactor and decay-accelerating activity.
+In solution, FH predominantly exists in a low-activity conformation sufficient to regulate complement in the fluid phase.
+Upon binding to glycosaminoglycans (GAGs) or sialic acids—molecules typically found on host cells—FH undergoes conformational changes that enhance its regulatory function.
+This mechanism ensures that complement activation is inhibited on self surfaces while proceeding unimpeded on foreign cells.

 Clinical significance

 Due to the central role that factor H plays in the regulation of complement, there are a number of clinical implications arising from aberrant factor H activity.
-Overactive factor H may result in reduced complement activity on pathogenic cells - increasing susceptibility to microbial infections.
-Underactive factor H may result in increased complement activity on healthy host cells - resulting in autoimmune diseases.
+Overactive factor H may result in reduced complement activity on pathogenic cells – increasing susceptibility to microbial infections.
+Underactive factor H may result in increased complement activity on healthy host cells – resulting in autoimmune diseases.
 It is not surprising, therefore, that rare mutations or common single nucleotide polymorphisms (SNPs) in the complement factor H gene (CFH) often result in pathologies.
 Moreover, the complement inhibitory activities of factor H, and other complement regulators, are often used by pathogens to increase virulence.